Is the Samsung Frame TV Worth It? Maybe Not.

 I'm happy to report that the anti-glare, matte display is a VERY NICE feature that is a solid upgrade.
 Our new TV is situated by a large window that lets in lots of natural light, so glare could definitely be an issue.
 But I am thrilled to report that there is absolutely no glare when we are watching TV on it.

 I also feel like the anti-glare feature makes the art look moderately more realistic than it looks on our 2021 model.
 That said, the latest model is still backlit, so digital art still looks different from “real art” hanging on your walls.
 So if you aren't concerned about glare on your TV, I wouldn't upgrade to the latest model just for the moderate difference it makes when displaying digital art.
-But if your TV will be placed near a window or in a room with tons of natural light, you won't regret getting the model with the anti-glare display.
+But if your TV is placed near a window or in a room with tons of natural light, you won't regret getting the model with the anti-glare display.

 What can you do with the Frame TV?